flake-parts/templates/README.md

 A registry of various `flake-parts` templates

 > [!WARNING]
 > This repo is experimental.
 Do not promulgate *until* [the GA milestone](https://github.com/flake-parts/templates/milestone/1) is complete.
+The author (Srid) who originally proposed this is now exploring templates in [`om init`](https://omnix.page/om/init.html).

 ## Usage